accesscode-2-1/unit-0/lessons/week-2/2015-03-19_classes-part-2.md

 System.out.println(p1.getName());
 ```

 Here, the variables `p1` and `p2` both reference the same object.
-When we change `p2`, `p1` also changed.
+When we change `p2`, `p1` also changes.
 This is beause a reference type refers to an object in memory but only stores the memory address of where the object is located.

 ![Reference vs Primitive](http://thinkingweb.co/wp-content/uploads/2014/06/Capture.png)